Find Affordable College Courses

 On average, accounting graduates from Marshall University take out $21,405 in student loans while working on their degree.

-West Virginia Junior College - Morgantown came in at #10 in this year’s edition of the Best Accounting Schools in West Virginia ranking.
-WVJC Morgantown is a small private for-profit school located in the city of Morgantown.
+West Virginia Junior College - Morgantown landed the #10 spot in the 2023 rankings for the best accounting programs.
+WVJC Morgantown is a fairly small private for-profit school located in the small city of Morgantown.

 Best Accounting Colleges in the Southeast Region

-Explore all the Best Accounting Schools in the Southeast Area or other specific states within that region.
+Explore all the Best Accounting Colleges in the Southeast Area or other specific states within that region.

 State Degrees Awarded